Category: Food and drink

 Dine overlooking harbour water and you’re guaranteed fish as fresh as they come.
 The Sardine Factory is a go-to restaurant for seafood lovers, and its sustainable fish dishes won the prestigious accolade of a Michelin Bib Gourmand in 2020.

-Charlie Walters, head chef of The Sardine Factory, is currently representing Cornwall competing on this year’s Masterchef: The Professionals.
+Charlie Walters, head chef of The Sardine Factory, represented Cornwall on the 2023 series of Masterchef: The Professionals.

 Stay in a retreat near the best Cornish restaurants and enjoy a foodie trip to the coast.